Here are the juiciest parts of Katie Couric’s new tell-all book

 The two had dinner together in early November 2017, a few weeks before the scandal broke, and Couric writes that Lauer mused that “this MeToo stuff feels like it’s getting kind of out of control.
 It feels like a witch hunt.”
 After the dinner, she sent her former colleague a joking message: “Omg what the hell did you put in my drink?
 Phenobarbital????
 Thank you for being such a good friend.
 I treasure you.”
 Lauer replied: “The length of our friendship and the comfort that comes with that is more powerful than any drug in a drink!”

-After his firing, Couric wondered, “Had Matt seen this up ahead — had he been fearful that the MeToo movement was coming for him next?. . .
-I imagined him sleepless, haggard, depressed … maybe worse.”
+After his firing, Couric wondered, “Had Matt seen this up ahead — had he been fearful that the MeToo movement was coming for him next? … I imagined him sleepless, haggard, depressed … maybe worse.”
 She then sent him a message of support: “Matt, I am crushed.
 I love you and care about you deeply.
 I am here.
 Please let me know if you want to talk.
 There will be better days ahead.”

 Now, she writes, she doubts they will ever speak again.
 “I know Matt thinks I betrayed him, and that makes me sad,” she ultimately concludes.
 “But he betrayed me, too, by how he behaved behind closed doors at the show we both cared about so much.”

-(There’s another brush with pre-MeToo infamy: Couric writes that comedian Louis CK asked her to do a cameo on his sitcom, “Louie,” that bore similarities to what two female comedians accused him of doing in their presence in real life.
+(There’s another brush with pre-#MeToo infamy: Couric writes that comedian Louis C.K. asked her to do a cameo on his sitcom, “Louie,” that bore similarities to what two female comedians accused him of doing in their presence in real life.
 “In the scene he pitched, I’m on TV, reading the news, while Louie watches.
 And suddenly I break from the broadcast to speak to him directly: ‘Louie, just do it.
 You know you’re gonna do it.
 So just take off your pants and get started.’”)

-Throughout, there are high-profile clashes and A-list smackdowns: Of Martha Stewart, she writes, “it took [her] a few years and some healthy humbling (prison will do that) to develop a sense of humor.”
-Television producer ex-boyfriend Tom Werner was a “textbook narcissist.”
-She marvels how another ex-boyfriend, whom she said had at one point been engaged to conservative talk-show host Laura Ingraham, “could be attracted to two so radically different women.”
+Throughout, there are high-profile clashes and A-list smackdowns: Of Martha Stewart, she writes, it took her “a few years and some healthy humbling (prison will do that) to develop a sense of humor.”
+Television-producer ex-boyfriend Tom Werner was a “textbook narcissist.”
+She marvels at how another ex-boyfriend, whom she said had at one point been engaged to conservative talk-show host Laura Ingraham, “could be attracted to two so radically different women.”
 CBS chief executive Les Moonves, later ousted from his high-paying perch in 2018 after accusations of sexual misconduct, is remembered as “a close-talker with bad breath.”
-At a deeply uncomfortable lasagna dinner at the home of investor Jeffrey Epstein (long before he was charged with sex trafficking and committed suicide), Couric’s boyfriend at the time pointed out how young the women staffing the event were.
+At a deeply uncomfortable lasagna dinner at the home of investor Jeffrey Epstein (long before he was charged with sex trafficking and died by suicide), Couric’s boyfriend at the time pointed out how young the women staffing the event were.

 And while tabloids have clucked over the book’s charge that Couric’s “Today” predecessor Deborah Norville alienated viewers with her “relentless perfection” (“I’m really too stunned and, frankly, hurt to comment,” Norville told the New York Post), Couric also calls her “stunning,” “whip-smart” and “incredibly hard-working.”

 But many of the revelations concern her thoughts about her career — from her climb up the ladder to her disappointments at the top of her field.
-Couric reflects that it’s considered more acceptable for men than women to throw sharp elbows in the workplace; and writes with some regret about being “way less welcoming” to a charismatic female correspondent”: Ashleigh Banfield, a younger MSNBC and CNN journalist then considered a rising star.
+Couric reflects that it’s considered more acceptable for men than women to throw sharp elbows in the workplace and writes with some regret about being “way less welcoming” to a charismatic female correspondent: Ashleigh Banfield, a younger MSNBC and CNN journalist then considered a rising star.

 She found the tables turned when she moved from morning fame on NBC’s “Today” to become anchor of the “CBS Evening News,” where she earned $15 million a year.
 Couric says she got a “chilly reception” from the cast of her new network’s flagship newsmagazine show “60 Minutes,” for which she also worked as a correspondent.
 And she claims top show producer Jeff Fager (who, like Moonves, was eventually ousted amid allegations of inappropriate behavior) made her life miserable.

-She was insulted when, as her “CBS Evening News” ratings failed to maintain an early surge, Moonves suggested she leave the prime time slot to host the network’s morning show, a competitor of “Today.”
+She was insulted when, as her “CBS Evening News” ratings failed to maintain an early surge, Moonves suggested she leave the prime-time slot to host the network’s morning show, a competitor of “Today.”
 “I didn’t leave the morning show I helped make number one so I could go to the third-place morning show,” she says she told him.

-(Another disappointment came after her 2011 departure from CBS, when Jeff Zucker — her former executive producer at “Today” and short-lived syndicated talk show “Katie” — was angling for the top job at CNN and asked her to put in a good word for him.
+(Another disappointment came after her 2011 departure from CBS, when Jeff Zucker — her former executive producer of “Today” and the short-lived syndicated talk show “Katie” — was angling for the top job at CNN and asked her to put in a good word for him.
 “This is really my last chance to have a big job like this,” she recalls Zucker telling her.
 “And, of course, if you want it, there will be a job for you too.”
 He got the big CNN job in late 2012, but Couric writes that she “never heard from him about that job” for her.)

 “The fantasy that I would come in and miraculously put CBS in first place had faded,” she writes, arguing that she faced sabotage from within the network.
 “The situation was unwinnable — we were trying to bring change to a place that didn’t want to change,” she writes.
 “We’d thought we’d been greeted as liberators; instead, we got an insurgency.”